Xanewok/xanewok.github.io/_posts/2017-08-15-wrapping-up-work-for-gsoc.md

 the disk), if a specific package hasn't been explicitly specified by the user via the `analyze_package` option.

-The work for workspace support was split into 3 stages.
+The work for workspace support was split into 3 stages:

-First one was to introduce
+1. First one was to introduce
 a new, separate mode, under which the RLS would not crash and provide very basic diagnostics.
-<br>Second one was to improve both the performance and support by executing
-the linked compiler and gathering diagnostics and analysis data, which drives the IDE features such as goto def, from every package in the workspace.
+2. Second one was to improve both the performance and support by executing the linked compiler and gathering diagnostics and analysis data, which drives the IDE features such as goto def, from every package in the workspace.
-<br>Third one, the biggest,
+3. Third one, the biggest,
 was to create and store a dependency graph of units of work (compiler calls), which would allow to improve the latency of the analysis and provide support for in-memory modified files.

-At the time of writing, the two first stages are completed with the third stage still being actively worked on.
-I managed to land 27 PRs, push 44 *(?)* commits (totaling *(green)* +? insertions and *(red)* -? deletions) in total.
+Currently, the two first stages are completed, with the third stage still being actively worked on.

 ### Difficulties
 One of the things I struggled the most with was giving correct estimates for the work